⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 vs LOW

-The world's largest home improvement retailer, offering extensive products and services for DIY and professional customers.
+The largest home improvement retailer globally, offering a similar extensive range of products and services for both DIY and professional customers.

-A privately held regional home improvement chain primarily operating in the Midwestern U.S., known for competitive pricing and diverse product offerings.
+A privately held home improvement store chain with a strong presence primarily in the Midwestern United States, known for its competitive pricing.

 Market Share - US Home Improvement Retail